frankzhaoli/RE-APOD/README.md

 ## Available Commands

-In the project directory, you can open index.html in any modern browser, or view with the link above.
+In the project directory, you can open index.html in any modern browser, or open directly with the live link above.

 ## Built With